beshu-tech/readonlyrest-docs/elasticsearch.md

     ...
 ```

-The other settings, specific to the type of audit outputs, will be mentioned in the next sections.
+The other settings, specific to the type of audit outputs, are mentioned in the next sections.

 #### The 'index' output specific configurations